datenstrom/yellow-newfeature/README.md

 Making animated text:

-    [newfeature - We <3 people who code]
+    [newfeature - We <3 people who code.]
-    [newfeature - This is an example text]
+    [newfeature - This is an example text.]
-    [newfeature - This is an especially long example text]
+    [newfeature - This is an especially long example text.]

 Making animated text inside a list: